Canary Islands Cruise Review: See the Secret Side of the Canaries!

+We gawked at stupefying lunar landscapes, ancient villages clinging to steep mountainsides, gaping volcanic craters and lush pine forests.
 We tasted sweet Malmsey wine, hiked in UNESCO-listed national parks, saw rare lizards and explored one of the most beautiful villages in all of Spain.

-Canary Islands cruising
+Contents: Canary Islands cruise review

-If you’re looking for a different Europe cruise itinerary, a Canary Islands cruise fits the bill.
+If youโre looking for a different Europe cruise itinerary, a Canary Islands cruise fits the bill.

 Tenerife: Largest of the Canary Islands

-But as we planned to see the volcano on La Palma island (and didn’t want to get volcanoed out), we chose to visit La Laguna instead.
+But as we planned to see the volcano on La Palma island (and didnโt want to get volcanoed out), we chose to visit La Laguna instead.

 Also a UNESCO World Heritage Site, La Laguna is a very pretty university town.